fcn06/swarm/README.md

 Swarm is composed of several modular and interconnected components:

 *   **🗣️ Basic Domain Agent (The Specialist):** An agent designed to be an expert in a specific domain, such as weather forecasting or database queries.
-*   **🧠 Workflow Agent (The Conductor):** The orchestrator that manages complex operations by executing predefined or dynamically generated workflows.
-It leverages the LLM-as-a-Judge for self-correction and improved request fulfillment.
+*   **🧠 Workflow Agent (The Conductor):** The orchestrator is a one stop shop that manages complex operations by executing predefined or dynamically generated workflows.
+It both generate a plan, and ensure execution and monitoring.
+*   **✍️ Planner Agent (The Architect):** A specialized agent that focuses solely on generating detailed, step-by-step execution plans or workflows based on a high-level goal.
+*   **🏃 Executor Agent (The Doer):** An agent that takes an execution plan (from a Planner) and carries out the individual tasks, interacting with tools and other agents as needed.
 *   **🔗 Workflow Management Runtime (The Engine):** The flexible core responsible for defining, validating, and executing multi-agent workflows and plans.
 It can be integrated into a Workflow Agent or used standalone.
 *   **🛠️ MCP Runtime (Model Context Protocol) (The Bridge):** Facilitates agent interaction with external services, tools, and data sources, extending their capabilities to the outside world.
 *   **⚖️ LLM as a Judge (The Evaluator):** An autonomous LLM-based service that assesses the performance and outcomes of agent and workflow executions, providing critical feedback for continuous improvement.